coffee2code/disable-search/readme.txt

 == Changelog ==

 = 1.6 () =
+* New: Disable search item from front-end admin bar.
 * New: Prevent object instantiation by defining private `__construct()`, `__clone()`, `__wakeup()`.

 = 1.5.1 (2016-01-15) =